 Our last layer is good, rich topsoil.
 Again, we got ours from under trees in the forest where bugs, including worms, and mycelium are plentiful.
 Garden stores sell mycelium compost and topsoil.
 Add a few handfuls of red wrigglers – they love living in Hugelkultur guilds!
 Take care to completely cover the bottom layers of logs and twigs.
 This ensures that sun and air won’t wick much needed water from exposed logs.

 Then we planted!
-This particular garden was planted with foxglove on the top, and ferns and herbs on the sides.
-I see sage, parsely, thyme, and kale!
+This particular guild was planted with foxglove on the top, and ferns and herbs on the sides.
+I see sage, parsley, thyme, and kale!
 Choose what you need and what works best for your family.

 Pretty, isn’t it?